 DO think positively.
 Someone is going to teach this test who’s boss, and it’s not Tony Danza.
 It’s you.
 YOU.
 If you don’t believe you’re going to do your best, you’re less likely to.
 If you do, you’re more likely to.
 And if you can see that those two statements are not contrapositives, give yourself a high-five right now, please.

-DON’T forget your analogue (big hand, small hand) watch.
+DON’T forget your analog (big hand, small hand) watch.
 (If you want, set it to 12 o’clock at the beginning of each section so you can easily track your 35 minutes without arithmetic).
 Fortunately, the LSAT interface now includes its own timer, but some students prefer their own watch to keep time.

 DO take a snack.